nemutage/bitwise-next-combination/README.md

 # bitwise-next-combination
-Implementation of next-combination using bitwise operations
+Implementation of next-combination using bitwise operations.